johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 [^cf14]: 1 Corinthians 8:1; Hebrews 12:7 (Proverbs 3:12)

-[^cf15]: ⌘ The translation, *solid food*, from the King James version captures well the sense of maturity required to ingest and digest challenging scriptural teaching.
+[^cf15]: ⌘ The translation, *strong meat*, from the King James version captures well the sense of maturity required to ingest and digest challenging scriptural teaching.

 [^cf16]: 1 Corinthians 2:6-16